samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 > This midweek brick consists of a 75-minute bike workout where you'll sustain
 > 60 minutes of effort between 80-85% FTP before dismounting and transitioning
-> quickly into your running gear and doing a short20-minute run at a Moderate-
+> quickly into your running gear and doing a short 20-minute run at a Moderate-
 > Hard, RPE8 pace which simulates an aggressively fast but possibly realistic
 > race pace.